ebaauw/homebridge-hue/README.md

 ### Configuration
 In homebridge's `config.json` you need to specify homebridge-hue as a platform plugin.
 Furthermore you need to specify what you want to expose to HomeKit, see the examples below.
 See the [WiKi](https://github.com/ebaauw/homebridge-hue/wiki/Configuration) for a complete reference of the `config.json` settings used by homebridge-hue.

-The example below is a typical configuration for a v2 (square) bridge, which already exposes the Philips lights to HomeKit.
-With this configuration, homebridge-hue exposes Hue motion sensors, Hue dimmer switches, Hue taps, and non-Philips lights.
+The example below is a typical configuration for a v2 (square) bridge, which already exposes the Philips Hue lights, Hue motion sensors, Hue dimmer switches, and Hue taps to HomeKit.
+With this configuration, homebridge-hue exposes the non-Philips lights.
 ```json
   "platforms": [
     {